zuorasc/zuora/README.md

       $ rake spec

+## Multiple Connectors
+  There are mutiple connectors available to us to communicate from library to Zuora (or even a test SQLite database)

+  To set your connector:

+    Zuora::Base.connector_class = Zuora::YourChosenConnector

+### Default SOAPConnector
+  This one is for normal usage, and is configured in the usual way.
+You do not need to explicitly set this connector.
+It uses the SOAP api for Zuora

+### SQLite Connector
+  This connector is for usage in tests, and allows you to model fixtures and factories using the ZObjects, but within an in memory SQLite database.
+To use this:

+    require 'zuora/sqlite_connector'
+    Zuora::Base.connector_class = Zuora::SqliteConnector
+    Zuora::SqliteConnector.build_schema #Builds the sqlite schema from the ZObjects defined

+### Multiple Config SOAPConnector
+  This connector is for when you need to authenticate with Zuora using mutiple credentials, and allows you to specify within a block which config to use.
+This is done per-thread, so will not effect other requests.

+    Zuora::Base.connector_class = Zuora::MultiSoapConnector

+    # Note we don't use Zuora.configure, as that's global:
+    Zuora::MultiSoapConnector.configure :named_config, :username => 'u', :password => 'p'
+    Zuora::MultiSoapConnector.configure :another_config, :username => 'u2', :password => 'p2'

+    #To select a specific one at run time (required)
+    Zuora::MultiSoapConnector.use_config :named_config do
+      # Make use of ZObjects where, will authenticate and use
+      # specific config
+      Accounts.where('condition = TRUE')
+    end

 ## Live Integration Suite
   There is also a live suite which you can test against your sandbox account.
   This can by ran by setting up your credentials and running the integration suite.